Cervix: Anatomical abnormalities

 Cervical stenosis is an abnormally narrow cervical canal, typically associated with trauma caused by removal of tissue for investigation or treatment of cancer, or cervical cancer itself.
 Diethylstilbestrol, used from 1938 to 1971 to prevent preterm labour and miscarriage, is also strongly associated with the development of cervical stenosis and other abnormalities in the daughters of the exposed women.
 Other abnormalities include: vaginal adenosis, in which the squamous epithelium of the ectocervix becomes columnar; cancers such as clear cell adenocarcinomas; cervical ridges and hoods; and development of a cockscomb cervix appearance, which is the condition wherein, as the name suggests, the cervix of the uterus is shaped like a cockscomb.
-About one third of women born to diethylstilbestrol-treated mothers (i.e. in-utero exposure) develop a cockscomb cervix.
+About one-third of women born to diethylstilbestrol-treated mothers (i.e., in-utero exposure) develop a cockscomb cervix.

 Enlarged folds or ridges of cervical stroma (fibrous tissues) and epithelium constitute a cockscomb cervix.
 Similarly, cockscomb polyps lining the cervix are usually considered or grouped into the same overarching description.
-It is in and of itself considered a benign abnormality; its presence, however is usually indicative of DES exposure, and as such women who experience these abnormalities should be aware of their increased risk of associated pathologies.
+It is in and of itself considered a benign abnormality; its presence, however, is usually indicative of DES exposure, and as such, women who experience these abnormalities should be aware of their increased risk of associated pathologies.

 Cervical agenesis is a rare congenital condition in which the cervix completely fails to develop, often associated with the concurrent failure of the vagina to develop.
 Other congenital cervical abnormalities exist, often associated with abnormalities of the vagina and uterus.
 The cervix may be duplicated in situations such as bicornuate uterus and uterine didelphys.

 Cervical polyps, which are benign overgrowths of endocervical tissue, if present, may cause bleeding, or a benign overgrowth may be present in the cervical canal.
 Cervical ectropion refers to the horizontal overgrowth of the endocervical columnar lining in a one-cell-thick layer over the ectocervix.

-Other mammals
+Animals

 Female marsupials have paired uteri and cervices.
-Most eutherian (placental) mammal species have a single cervix and single, bipartite or bicornuate uterus.
-Lagomorphs, rodents, aardvarks and hyraxes have a duplex uterus and two cervices.
+Most eutherian (placental) mammal species have a single cervix and a single, bipartite or bicornuate uterus.
+Lagomorphs, rodents, aardvarks, and hyraxes have a duplex uterus and two cervices.
 Lagomorphs and rodents share many morphological characteristics and are grouped together in the clade Glires.
-Anteaters of the family myrmecophagidae are unusual in that they lack a defined cervix; they are thought to have lost the characteristic rather than other mammals developing a cervix on more than one lineage.
+Anteaters of the family Myrmecophagidae are unusual in that they lack a defined cervix; they are thought to have lost the characteristic rather than other mammals developing a cervix on more than one lineage.
 In domestic pigs, the cervix contains a series of five interdigitating pads that hold the boar's corkscrew-shaped penis during copulation.